BlinkID/blinkid-react-native/README.md

       const scanningSettings = new BlinkIdScanningSettings();
       scanningSettings.glareDetectionLevel = DetectionLevel.Mid;
       /**
-       * if tge input images consist solely
+       * if the input images consist solely
        * of the cropped document image, set the
        * `scanCroppedDocumentImage` to true.
        */